February 1 – April 30, 2022

 The Louisville Zoo and The Dian Fossey Gorilla Fund International are working together with Eco-Cell to recycle cell phones, help the environment, and raise money for gorilla conservation as part of Gorillas on the Line.
-Forty Zoos and aquariums across the continent will be collecting mobile phones for gorilla conservation.
+Zoos and aquariums across the continent will be collecting mobile phones for gorilla conservation!

 Why are we collecting cell phones for gorillas?

 Recycling old phones/electronics raises money to directly support gorilla conservation initiatives through Gorilla SAFE programs.
 All proceeds from donated devices sent to Eco-Cell will be sent to the Gorilla SAFE program.
 Money raised will help with habitat protection, monitoring, education about gorilla conservation and more!
 Gorillas are on the line.
 Join us to answer the call and help save gorillas in the wild!